-This peak is referenced in the book in the book on page 356.
+This peak is referenced on Page 356 of the book.
 Published November 2018

 Wild Horse Mountain is a rather nondescript hump located just over a mile southeast of Kinport Peak.
+This the Rodney Dangerfield of Idaho Mountains.
+It gets NO RESPECT.
+The USGS map makers didn’t even get its NAME right.
+Whew.
 The summit high point is in short desert scrub about 30 feet to the west of an old two-track jeep road that curls northward when it reaches the summit plateau.
 No antennas, no cairns, nothing up here.
 In fact, it’s difficult to ascertain the exact high point.
 It is not an obvious outcrop or hump as the USGS topo map implies.
 Wild Horse Mountain is not a ranked summit.